midigurdy/mg-docs/source/index.rst

 .. image:: images/midigurdy.png
     :scale: 33%

-This is the user manual for the MidiGurdy - an electronic hurdy-gurdy.
+This is the online user manual for the MidiGurdy - an electronic hurdy-gurdy.
 For more information about the instrument, please visit http://www.midigurdy.com.

+.. only:: builder_html or builder_singlehtml

+    .. admonition:: Other formats

+        If you would like to read this documentation in another format, please see the links below:

+        - `Single HTML page <../singlehtml/index.html>`_
+        - `Separate HTML pages <../html/index.html>`_
+        - `Download PDF document <../latex/midigurdy_manual.pdf>`_
+        - `Download eBook (EPUB) <../epub/midigurdy_manual.epub>`_

 Table of Contents